-Just in case you missed it, here are the details of the latest issue of Informer, which came out today.
+Just in case you missed it, here are details of the latest issue of Informer, which comes out this week.
 As usual, lots of good stuff, with great mix of feature articles, research pieces and conference reviews.
 For further details see the Informer website.
 Or if you fancy becoming a contributor, get in touch!

 By Udo Kruschwitz

 Welcome to the autumn edition of Informer!
 For those of you who don’t know, Informer is the newsroom of the Information Retrieval Specialist Group (IRSG) of the British Computer Society.
 We spare no effort in getting the hottest pieces of (IRSG) news, getting the best contributors and compiling the most up-to-date list of IR-related events.
 What else would anybody want?
 Let’s jump straight in and see where ECIR 2016 is going to be hosted.